auula/openforum/README.md

-# openforum
+# OpenForum
-An open source forum system with more diverse community features, developed in Java.
+An open source forum 💬 system with more diverse community features 🌈 , developed in Java ☕️ .